Covent Garden

 Floral Court, WC2E Floral Court is a location in London (Covent Garden)

-Floral Street, WC2E Floral Street is one of the streets of London in the WC2E postal area (Westminster)
+Floral Street, WC2E Floral Street is one of the streets of London in the WC2E postal area (Covent Garden)

 Frith Street, W1D Frith Street is named after Richard Frith, a local builder (Soho)

-Garrick Street, WC2E Garrick Street is the northern extension of Bedford Street running up to Long Acre and Cranbourne Street (Westminster)
+Garrick Street, WC2E Garrick Street is the northern extension of Bedford Street running up to Long Acre and Cranbourne Street (Covent Garden)

 Garrick Yard, WC2E Garrick Yard, together with the more familiar Garrick Street to the northeast of here, both took their names from the Garrick Club which commemorates the famous 18th century actor, David Garrick.
-(Westminster)
+(Covent Garden)

 Gate Street, WC2A Gate Street is one of the streets of London in the WC2A postal area